vvfock3r/note/docs/coding/backend/Modules-for-Go.md

 (3)  ${1}, or not ${1}, that is the question.
 (4)  TO BE, or not TO BE, that is the question.
 (5)  TO BE, or not to be, that is the question.
+(6)  To be, or not TO BE, that is the question.
-(6)  To be, or not to be, that is the question.
+(7)  To be, or not to be, that is the question.
 ```

 :::